- Toggle Section About

 The Biola Print Shop, located on the South Campus, is available to students, staff, faculty and the public.
 The duplicating center has high-speed duplicating equipment and can do a variety of jobs, including thermal binding, tabs, covers, color copying, color posters and banners, etc. We will match any price.
 There is also an after-hours drop box located outside of the duplicating center.
 We will do projects for non-Biola people as well.

 The Biola Store is open Monday through Saturday for the convenience of the students, faculty, staff and public.
 All required and recommended textbooks, as well as general books and supplies, are available.
 The store has a large selection of Christian books and offers Bibles in a variety of styles and bindings at substantial discounts.
 The Biola Store carries insignia clothing and school spirit merchandise, a large selection of greeting cards, school supplies, dorm-room furniture/accessories, gift items, theme park tickets and music are available for purchase.
 The Biola Store welcomes special orders via its 1-800-MY-BIOLA phone line.
 A convenience store (located inside the bookstore) contains a generous selection of soft drinks, juices, yogurts, ice cream, snacks, candies, sandwiches, etc..
 During school breaks and vacations the store has shortened hours.
-Please call (562) 903-4883 for information or visit our website: biolastore.com.
+Please call (562) 903-4883 for information or visit the Biola Store website.

 The Student Health Center provides acute, ambulatory health services for all enrolled Biola University students regardless of insurance status.
 The facility is located adjacent to the library.
 Consultation with a physician or a nurse is free; however, there are assigned fees for medications or specific treatments.
 There is no third party billing service available.
 Payment is required at the time of each visit by cash, check or credit card.
 Student Health Center fees are not payable through student account billing.
 Children's services are not available at the Student Health Center.
-Consult the Health Center's website: biola.edu/health-center for specific hours of operation and other information.
+Consult the Student Health Center's website for specific hours of operation and other information.

 Health insurance is required of all students enrolled in 7 or more La Mirada campus credits and/or with living arrangements in housing with a residence life program.
 All students that qualify under this requirement are automatically enrolled in the Student Injury and Sickness Insurance Plan and charged all applicable fees.
 Students that are enrolled in an acceptable private health insurance plan can submit their insurance information to Biola University in order to apply for waiver of the student insurance plan.
 Students that desire to apply for waiver must do so at the time of enrollment.
-Guidelines for what is considered acceptable coverage can found at the Student Health Center website: biola.edu/health-center/insurance.
+Guidelines for what is considered acceptable coverage can found at the Student Health Center website.